allenai/fm-cheatsheet/content/english/foundation-model-resources/data-decontamination/index.md

 description: "Explore data decontamination techniques for foundation model training datasets.
 Learn how to protect test data integrity and ensure reliable model evaluation with canaries and proactive decontamination methods."
 highlight: true
 image: data-decontamination.png
-details: "Data decontamination is the process of removing evaluation data from the training dataset.
-This important step in data preprocessing ensures the integrity of model evaluation, ensuring that metrics are reliable and not misleading.
+details: "Data decontamination is the process of removing evaluation data from the training set.
+This step ensures the integrity of model evaluation.
 The following resources aid in proactively protecting test data with canaries, decontaminating data before training, and identifying or proving what data a model was trained on."
 ---